Tamely/WraithEngine/Docs/DistributedWraithEngineDesign.md

 5. `RenderCommand` writes authoritative frame data into a frame-local `RenderScene`.
 6. `Renderer` passes that scene into a Vulkan backend.
 7. The backend renders to either a window-presented swapchain image or an offscreen headless target.
+8. Runtime-only services such as physics now boot from stripped scene snapshots instead of reading editor-state types directly.

 This is enough to establish: